zuggamasta/GPX-Importer/README.md

 # GPX-Importer
 A python GPX importer with multi file support for blender

-## Usage

 > [!warning]
-> This importer is currently only available as a script.
+> 1. This importer is currently only available as a script.
 So it can't be installed as an addon (yet).

-> [!warning]
-> This importer has currently only been tested with *.GPX files exported from Apple Health
+> 2. This importer has currently only been tested with *.GPX files exported from Apple Health

+## Usage
+Blender 4.0.X is reccomended
 1. Open Blender and move into the Scripting viewport
 2. Load the gpximporter.py or copy&paste it's contents into a new script file
 3. Run the script via the ▶️ button.